MisterMoody/twigTemplates/README.md

 This project has six templates, but three of them are *extendable components* of the ```base.twig``` file, which is the template that *contains the `html` structure for the site*.
 This is the *main* template that all other templates **inherit stylesheets and scripts** for a uniform presentation of the site across pages.
 Unlike other `.twig` files, this file is never rendered, however, it has portable components **included** from other templates that are *implemented* when the file is [extended](https://twig.symfony.com/doc/2.x/tags/extends.html) to other templates.
 To extend layout structure to child-templates, simply add the following line as the first line:
 > `{% extends "childTemplate.twig %}`

-*This is the beauty of templating: having one file to control the entire site view!*
+*This is the beauty of templating: having one file to control the entire site view!* This is also the perfect segway to dive into designing with Twig!

+## Designing with Twig
+Twig is a high-performant templating language that is reader-friendly.
+A template is a text file that can generate any text-based format and is parsed by PHP, containing a mix of text and PHP code.
+As well, variables, expressions and tags are coded to templates to acquire values once a template is evaluated, and control the logic of the template, respectively.

+Although Twig code eerily resembles PHP, such tags are not processed due to the fact that Twig templates are compiled to a native PHP class.
+Moreover, templates are automatically cached and re-compiled after any changes are made.
+### Twig Language Constructs
+### Expressions and Operators
+### Template Inheritance
+### Reusable Components
+### List of Filters, Functions, Tags and Tests
+### Coding Standards

 ## Building a Navigation System